Rooted Apothecary LLC MARCS-CMS 585312 —

 “Hemp Oil” is sold in multiple container amounts including 500 mg, 1000 mg, and 1500 mg.

 CBD is the active ingredient in the approved drug product Epidiolex.
 Furthermore, the existence of substantial clinical investigations regarding CBD has been made public.
 For example, two such substantial clinical investigations include GW Pharmaceuticals’ investigations regarding Sativex and Epidiolex.
-(See and ).
+(See Sativex Commences US Phase II/III Clinical Trial in Cancer Pain and GW Pharmaceuticals Receives Investigational New Drug (IND) from FDA for Phase 2/3 Clinical Trial of Epidiolex in the Treatment of Dravet Syndrome).
 FDA considers a substance to be “authorized for investigation as a new drug” if it is the subject of an Investigational New Drug application (IND) that has gone into effect.
 Under 21 CFR 312.2, unless a clinical investigation meets the limited criteria in that regulation, an IND is required for all clinical investigations of products that are subject to section 505 of the FD&C Act.

 We also note that your “Hemp Oil” products bear directions for use as sublingual products.
 The FD&C Act defines the term “dietary supplement” in section 201(ff)(2)(A)(i) of the FD&C Act as a product that is “intended for ingestion.”
 Because sublingual products are intended to enter the body directly through the skin or mucosal tissues, they are not intended for ingestion.
 Therefore, your “Hemp Oil” products do not meet the definition of a dietary supplement under the FD&C Act for this additional reason.